amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 2. Also, now because your customer data lives on their platform, you need to **pay for custom integrations with your CRM**.
    MoveData.io, as an example, charges $200 per month for a simple Raisely -> Salesforce integration. \
    And don't even get me started on Zapier!
-For 500 donations per month x ~20 tasks per flow = 10,000 tasks per month, Zapier's Team plan costs £198.01/mo!
+For 500 donations per month × ~20 tasks per flow = 10,000 tasks per month, Zapier's Team plan costs £198.01/mo!

 ---